 Get a toy close to the lens and set a wide aperture to get a nice depth of field.
 You can get creative here by taking little toy soldiers outdoors and shooting by using the tilt-shift technique.
 This way, you will make a viewer look twice to check if they are not too realistic.

 25. Liquid Splashes

 Have you seen those gorgeous photos with splashes of water on the web?
 You can get the kind of images at home.
-You can experiment with water or other liquids such as coffee.
+You can experiment with water or other liquids such as coffee, or use food coloring.
 Make sure to use high shutter speed to capture the moment splash appears on the surface.